 - ping 192.168.1.1 This is used in Juniper, JunOS, the ping command is continuous by default in JunOS.

-- ping 192.168.1.1 repeat 9999999 This is used in Firewall/Switch/Cisco Router.
+- ping 192.168.1.1 repeat 9999999 This is used in the Firewall/Switch/Cisco Router.
 It is important to know that you cannot do a continuous ping on a Cisco router, switch or firewall.
-Nevertheless, you can do lots of pings to simulate a continuous ping, but it may be block on the Firewall/Switch/Cisco Router.
+Nevertheless, you can do lots of pings to simulate a continuous ping, but it may be blocked on the Firewall/Switch/Cisco Router.

 The above are the common continuous ping steps.
 You can always stop the continuing ping if needed, by simply press CONTROL+C.